oselvar/inverse-fetch/README.md

 If your client uses the Fetch API, you can call your handler directly from the client.
 After all, the handler has exactly the same interface as `fetch`.

 This allows you to write integration tests that can run in milliseconds.

+## Mounting handlers in your web framework

+The `inverse-fetch` module provides utilities for mounting your handlers in your web framework.
+You can choose between file based routing or a more traditional approach where you mount handlers with code.

+### File based routing

+With file based routing, you must follow the following conventions:

+* One file per handler
+* The file name must be `GET.ts`, `POST.ts` etc.
+* The file **must** export a `handler` function
+* The file **may** export a `route` object for OpenAPI documentation and validation

 ## Helpers